Manage event subscriptions (Recommended)

 3. On the Subscription Policy tab, find the target subscription policy and click Edit in the Actions column.

-4. On the Edit Subscription Policy page, modify the parameters for the subscription policy as needed.
+4. On the Edit Subscription Policy page, modify the parameters for the subscription policy.

 5. Click Submit.